jgbakke/MongoAI-Documentation/README.md

 ## Getting Started
 This is currently in Beta.
 If you would like to be a part of the Beta, please contact me.

+Download the MongoAI SDK Unity Package.
+**Note that this package is currently only available to those in Beta.
+It will be made publicly available in the future.
+Contact me if you would like to be part of the beta.**

-Download the MongoAI Driver Unity Package.
-(Only available to those part of Beta) Import the Package in Unity
+Import the Package in Unity
 Go to https://www.youtube.com/watch?v=FJ308O_f0IM at the 4:00 minute mark if you do not know how to import packages to Unity.
 It is a simple process.